mabackma/medical_questionnaire_backend/README.md

-# Medical summary back end
+# Medical summary back end prototype

 This back end receives a number of answers from multiple choice questions and voice answers in audio files.